centreon/centreon-documentation/en/health/centreon-agent.md

 The Centreon Agent is a light piece of software that monitors its host machine and the services that run on it.

-The Agent is used to monitor servers that operate an On-Premise Centreon service (Central, Remote Server, Poller, Map, etc.).
+The Agent can be used to monitor servers that operate an On-Premise Centreon service (Central, Remote Server, Poller, Map, etc.).

 The data is sent to the Centreon Cloud Platform.
 No personal data is collected.